nice-game-hints/deponia/06-garbage-mine/060-goal-to-bike-mine/064-bottle.md

 # Doc has a flask
 Yes, but he does not give you it.
 Maybe you could have your own bottle.
 You are a handyman after all.

-# Bottle
+## Where do I find a bottle?
-Don't know if you noticed, but there was a bottle in the Outer Turn.
+Don't know if you noticed, but there was a bottle at the Outer Turn.

-# It's empty
+# The bottle is empty
-Fill it from Doc's flask
+You should fill the bottle. ^[ You can fill the bottle from Doc's flask. ]

-# He doesn't let me
+# Tell me how to fill the bottle
-If you could get him to a position and do it *sneakily*.
+You can fill the bottle from Doc's flask.
+If you could get him to a certain position and fill the bottle *sneakily*.

-# Sneak
+## Tell me how to fill the bottle
 Talk to Doc and ask about meditation.
 When he is fixating with his leg behind his head just use the Empty Bottle to the Booze flask.
 Tada!

-# Booze
+# I now have booze in the flask
-Drink it only as the last step in the crane!
+Drink it only as [the last step](index.md) in the crane!